-The Fulton School of Liberal Arts, with 12 academic departments encompassing the visual and performing arts, humanities, and social sciences, supports a broad range of academic programs aimed at developing knowledge and skills essential to professional success in a globalized and knowledge-based economy, including information literacy, critical thinking, and oral and written communications.
+The Fulton School of Liberal Arts, with 13 academic departments encompassing the visual and performing arts, humanities, and social sciences, supports a broad range of academic programs aimed at developing knowledge and skills essential to professional success in a globalized and knowledge-based economy, including information literacy, critical thinking, and oral and written communications.
 The School implemented a full reform of its curriculum in 2008, revising or restructuring each of its majors and minors and deepening the learning experience by expanding most courses from three to four credit hours.
 By expanding opportunities for undergraduate research, service learning, civic engagement, and study abroad, the reform has enabled faculty and students alike to fulfill the University's mission in ways that increasingly distinguish the Salisbury University experience both nationally and internationally.
 While teaching excellence remains the prime factor governing decisions on tenure and promotion, impressive annual lists of faculty publications, presentations, performances, and exhibits demonstrate the vital role that scholarly and creative activity plays in fostering that excellence.
 Through the University's General Education program, in which the Fulton School plays a significant role, all SU students gain an overview and understanding of the history and diversity of the world's cultures, including the political, social, economic, and cultural contours of the contemporary world.
 Students deepen this knowledge through completion of majors and minors in the traditional disciplines in the arts, humanities, and social sciences, but also in interdisciplinary and applied areas such as environmental studies, conflict resolution or media production.
 All recognize the importance of identifying professional goals, but all equally recognize the importance of educating the whole person for life in a complex and changing world.
 Its academic emphases place the Fulton School in a unique position to support programs and activities that enhance the cultural life of the University and broader community, that promote active and engaged citizenship in a democratic society, and that celebrate the diversity of cultures both globally and locally.

-The Henson School of Science and Technology provides students with the knowledge and skills needed to become professionals within their disciplines and to be informed citizens on issues of science and technology.
-The School utilizes a variety of resources including inter-departmental and inter-institutional collaborations, as well as industrially sponsored or community-based experiential learning.
-The extensive laboratory facilities and equipment of the new Henson Science Hall permit state-ofthe-art teaching and applied research opportunities for students and faculty.
-Recent grant funding has allowed the Henson School to expand clinical education and simulation resources for our departments of nursing and health sciences at a time of great demand for these graduates.
-The Henson School's nursing program is one of the highest producers of nurses in the State, and the expansion in our respiratory therapy program has led to a unique collaboration between that department and the Peninsula Regional Medical Center in Salisbury as well as degree delivery at the Universities at Shady Grove in Rockville, MD.
-The University recently was approved to offer a Doctorate of Nursing Practice, which will be the first doctoral degree offered at Salisbury University.
-Additionally, the School is a leader in advancing the science and mathematics readiness of Lower Eastern Shore middle and high school students for college and STEM education and workforce development.
+The Henson School of Science and Technology provides students with the knowledge and skills needed to become professionals within their disciplines and to be informed citizens on issues of science, mathematics, healthcare and technology.
+The School utilizes a variety of resources including inter-departmental and interinstitutional collaborations, as well as industry-sponsored and community-based experiential learning.
+The extensive laboratory facilities and equipment in Henson Science Hall permit state-of-the-art teaching and research opportunities for students and faculty.
+Recent grant funding has allowed the Henson School to expand clinical education and develop high-fidelity simulation resources for our departments of nursing and health sciences at a time of great demand for these graduates.
+The Henson School's nursing program has the highest average NCLEX pass rate of all bachelor'slevel programs in the State.
+Expansion of our respiratory therapy program has led to collaborations with regional hospital systems as well as degree delivery at the Universities at Shady Grove in Rockville, MD through a unique use of technology and curriculum design.
+A Doctorate of Nursing Practice program, delivered largely online and the University's first doctoral degree, was recently launched with pathways for M.S.- and B.S.-prepared students.
+Finally, the Henson School has actively and successfully supported State and national goals for increasing STEM graduates through: supporting content mastery for pre- and in-service teachers; engaging precollege students in STEM majors and careers through outreach programs; increasing access and support for community college students; creating excitement about our programs through more effective marketing and distinctive branding; and supporting and engaging STEM majors throughout their academic careers.